luxonis/depthai-docs-website/source/pages/tutorials/creating-custom-nn-models.rst

         onnx.save(model_simpified, "path/to/simplified/model.onnx")

     Here is an example of how significant was the simplification using the onnx-simplifier.
-On the left, there's a blur model (from Kornia) exported directly from PyTorch, and on the right, there’s a simplified network of **the same functionality**:
+On the left, there's a blur model (from Kornia) exported directly from PyTorch, and on the right, there's a simplified network of **the same functionality**:

     .. image:: /_static/images/tutorials/custom_model/blur_comparison.png